NativeScript/docs-v7/docs/plugins/building-plugins.md

 1. Run the demo app (which references the plugin), e.g. using `npm run demo ios|android`.
 2. Update the plugin code and see the result in the refreshed app.

-> **NOTE**: Before the Webpack development workflow was introduced, there was an additional step in order to have a smooth plugin development workflow.
-The `npm run plugin.tscwatch` had to be executed in the plugin's `src` folder.
-Along with that, the `npm run demo ios|android` commands had to call the `--syncAllFiles` flag on the `tns run` command.
-After {N} 6.0 this is no longer needed as it works with Webpack development workflow by default and the CLI does this internally.

 Let's run your plugin in the demo app so you can see your plugin in action.
 Start by opening a new terminal window or command prompt on your development machine.
 Next, run either `npm run demo.ios` or `npm run demo.android`, to start up the demo app on iOS or Android.

 ```bash